Arzaroth/virtualnetwork/README.md

 ==============

 This project is currently under development.
-However, as the pyrser library is also evolving, it may need some adjustement in the future.
+However, since the pyrser library is also evolving, it may need some adjustements in the future.